lloydzhou/tika/PDF_TABLE_DETECTION.md

 If tables aren't being detected:

 1. Check that `detectTables=true` is set in your configuration
-2. Verify the table has regular column alignment (within 5 pixels)
+2. Verify the table has regular column alignment (within your `tableAlignmentTolerance` setting)
-3. Ensure columns are at least 10 pixels apart
+3. Ensure columns are at least `tableMinColumnWidth` pixels apart
 4. Check that the table has at least 2 rows and 2 columns
-5. Verify that columns appear consistently across at least 40% of rows
+5. Verify that columns appear consistently across at least `tableColumnAppearanceRate` percentage of rows
+6. Try reducing `tableMinColumnWidth` for narrow columns
+7. Try increasing `tableAlignmentTolerance` for irregular alignment
+8. Try reducing `tableColumnAppearanceRate` for sparse tables

 ### Debug Information